The Cost Of Waiting For The Market

 Another important aspect I must bring to attention is that, the property market is ever-changing, so the longer our home remains on the market while we are waiting for the ‘right’ moment/buyer/offer/price, the more susceptible it is to the shifts and changes in the market.

-So far, I have mostly covered the factors that we should consider when we are waiting for a rising market to catch up to our asking price, with only brief mentions of a falling market.
-I want to now turn our attention to the factors that we should consider when there is a falling market, because of course, the longer we are waiting for the market, the more susceptible our home is to a falling market as much as it is to a rising one.
+So far, I have mostly covered the factors that we should consider when waiting for a rising market to catch up to our overly ambitious asking price.
+And although I have made mentions of a falling market earlier, I have yet to cover this in great detail.
+And so, I want to now turn our attention to the factors that we should consider when there is a falling market, because of course, the longer we are waiting for the market, the more susceptible our home is to a falling market as much as it is to a rising market!

-Reassessing the value and asking price amidst the shifts and changes in the market
+Reassessing the value/price amidst the shifts and changes in the market

 The longer our home remains on the market, the more it needs to be reassessed to ensure that its value and asking price accurately reflects the market that it’s in - perhaps every 8-12 months for as long as it remains on the market.
 The value and asking price would need to reflect the most recent shifts and changes in the market, especially the most recent sold and available comparables.

-Particular attention ought to be given in the event that we wait long enough to find ourselves in a falling market, in which we’re most likely to end up selling for less than anticipated (perhaps considerably below the market value), assuming we’re able to sell at all!
+Particular attention ought to be given in the event that we wait long enough to find ourselves in a falling market, in which we are very likely to end up selling for less than expected (perhaps for considerably below the market value), assuming we are able to sell at all!

-Adjusting our asking price to reflect the falling market
+Adjusting the asking price to reflect the falling market

-Even if our home wasn’t already overpriced to begin with but was in fact priced fairly at its initial market value, the asking price would certainly need to be adjusted accordingly, i.e. reduced (or market repositioned), to reflect the falling market.
+Even if our home wasn’t already overpriced to begin with, but was in fact priced fairly at its initial market value at the time, the asking price would certainly need to be adjusted accordingly, i.e. reduced (or repositioned in the market), to reflect the falling market, if that is where we now find ourselves in!

-Otherwise, if we choose not to adjust our asking price; our home, even if it was priced fairly to begin with, would certainly now be overpriced amidst the falling market.
-In fact, our home will end up falling far behind the market, especially if the competition decides to adjust their asking prices accordingly!
-If our home was already stagnating and growing stale on the market, our inaction would certainly exacerbate the problem!
+Otherwise, if we choose not to adjust the asking price; then our home, even though it was priced fairly to begin with, would certainly now be overpriced amidst a falling market!
+In fact, our home will end up falling far behind the market, especially if the competition decides to adjust their asking prices accordingly (thereby making our home less saleable or not saleable at all)!

-If we wait too long before we start adjusting our asking price, our home will continue to stagnate and grow increasingly stale on the market as an overpriced property!
-(Assuming that it wasn’t already overpriced to begin with) And the longer we wait, the bigger the price reduction (or market reposition) we may need to make to correlate with the falling market!
+If we wait too long before adjusting the asking price, our home will continue to stagnate and grow increasingly stale on the market as an overpriced property!
+(Assuming that it was priced fairly at its initial market value at the time and wasn’t already overpriced to begin with prior to the falling market) And the longer we wait, the bigger the price reduction (or market reposition) we may need to make in order to correlate with the falling market!

-However, even if we do adjust the price, we should be aware of the following:
+However, even if we do adjust the asking price, we ought to be aware of the following:

-A price reduction can lend itself to negative buyer perception and diminishing buyer confidence from social proof affirmation.
+A price reduction can influence negative buyer perception and diminishing buyer confidence from social proof affirmation.

 In fact, a price reduction can contribute to the stigma cycle.

-Given that our home is most likely to have been on the market for quite some time at this point due to waiting for the ‘right’ moment/buyer/offer/price, the price reduction is likely to be the first in a line of successive price reductions that may be necessary to correlate with the already declining buyer activity and diminishing buyer confidence for our home!
+Given that our home is likely to be stagnant and perhaps even stale on the market when we do find ourselves in a falling market due to the length of time waiting for the ‘right’ moment/buyer/offer/price; the price reduction is likely to be the first in a line of successive price reductions that may be necessary to correlate with the already declining buyer activity and diminishing buyer confidence for our home!

-Hopefully, we can now see that if we choose to wait for the market to catch up to our asking price, we stand to face a plethora of problems that can be difficult to overcome or escape from, not to mention burdensome.
-Not only does waiting for a rising market carry its own set of problems, but we also leave ourselves susceptible to a falling market!
+Hopefully, we can now see that if we choose to wait for the market to catch up to our overly ambitious asking price, we stand to face a plethora of problems that can be difficult to overcome or escape from, not to mention burdensome!
+Not only does waiting for a rising market carry its own set of problems, but we also leave our home susceptible to a falling market!

-Fortunately, we can stand to avoid such problems if we choose to price our home correctly from the outset, where we’d only need to concern ourselves with the current market and the immediate upcoming months, where the market conditions are more foreseeable and therefore easier to deal with.
+Fortunately, we can stand to avoid such problems if we choose to price our home correctly from the outset, in which we’d only need to concern ourselves with the current market and the immediate upcoming months, where the market conditions and variables are more foreseeable and therefore easier to deal with!

 As stated in a previous section, although we cannot control the market, we can certainly control the marketing!